brozorec/auth-mechanisms/README.md

 **A comparative study of Ethereum, Stellar Soroban and Solana**

+__This repository contains the companion code for the [Who Can Sign What: How Blockchains Handle Authorization](https://brozorec.github.io/post/auth-mechanisms/).__

 ## Overview

 This repository accompanies an article exploring how **Ethereum**, **Stellar Soroban** and **Solana** handle authorization, fee sponsorship, and cross-contract interactions.